Tutorial

 AOP data can currently be accessed through GEE through the projects/neon-prod-earthengine/assets/

 folder.
-In the remainder of this lesson, we will look at the four available AOP datasets, or ImageCollections
+In the remainder of this lesson, we will look at the five available AOP datasets, or ImageCollections

 .

 An ImageCollection is simply a group of images.
 To find publicly available datasets (primarily satellite data), you can explore the Earth Engine Data Catalog.
-Currently, NEON AOP data cannot be discovered in the main GEE data catalog (this is coming soon!), so the following steps will walk you through how to find available AOP data.
+The following steps will walk you through how to read in AOP Image Collections in the Code Editor.

-variables containing the Surface Directional Reflectance (SDR), Camera Imagery (RGB) and Digital Surface and Terrain Model (DEM) raster data sets.
+variables containing the Surface Directional Reflectance (HSI_REFL/001), Surface Bidirectional Reflectance (HSI_REFL/002), Camera Imagery (RGB), Canopy Height Model (CHM), and Digital Elevation Model (DEM) raster data sets.

 //read in the AOP image collections as variables